strapi/documentation/user-docs/latest/getting-started/introduction.md

 The admin panel is the back office of your Strapi application.
 From the admin panel, you will be able to manage content types, and write their actual content.
 It is also from the admin panel that you will manage users, both administrators and end-users of your Strapi application.

 ::: tip IMPORTANT
-In order to access the admin panel, your Strapi application must be launched, and you must be aware of its URL.
+In order to access the admin panel, your Strapi application must be launched<!-- (see Installing Strapi) -->, and you must be aware of its URL.
 :::

 ![User profile](../assets/getting-started/login-page.png)